CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-It helps you to save time and maintain good communication with other collaborators.
+To record what changes you made to the code.
 ## Question 18

 `Where can I look to find help with Git?`

-The Git Cheatsheet!
+The Git Cheat sheet!
 And Git Help can be accessed from your Git Bash just by typing the command 'git help'.